dohmandjo/cse280-course/prove07.md

 ## Question 2

 Referring back to Question 1, how many bits smaller is the encoded value of "MISSISSIPPI" from that of the original string value?
-Recall that each letter in 8 bits and each 1 or 0 in the encoding is 1 bit.
+Recall that each unecoded letter is 8 bits and each 1 or 0 in the encoding is 1 bit.

 Answer: